Emergency Dentistry: Tooth Pain and Fever

 A toothache that causes so much pain that a person cannot get their mind off it or sleep at night might be a sign of an exposed pulp chamber.
 It might also be a sign that a tooth has been infected, particularly if the pain is accompanied by a fever.

-Dentists recommend coming in for emergency care when dealing with such toothaches.
-The problem can often be fixed by performing a root canal on the tooth and possibly covering it up with a crown.
+Dentists recommend emergency care when dealing with such toothaches.
+The problem can often be fixed by treating the infection and possibly covering it up with a crown.
 If the infection is close to spreading to other parts of the body, the dentist might recommend extracting it instead.

 2. Pus pockets on the gums